Online Bachelor of Arts in Business – Corporate Accounting

 • Chartered global management accountant (CGMA).

-It’s important to note that this corporate accounting degree concentration focuses on the needs of businesses.
-As such, it is not a direct path to becoming a certified public accountant (CPA).
-If you choose to pursue a career as a CPA, this degree can address some, but not all, of the requirements for that credential.
+Please note: This corporate accounting degree concentration focuses on the needs of businesses and isn’t a direct path to becoming a certified public accountant (CPA).
 If you’re specifically interested in becoming a public accountant, the Bachelor of Science in accountancy program is highly recommended, as that program will get you much closer to meeting CPA requirements.

 Professional licensure and certification